Skip to Content

 Losses Due to Nonstructural Damage

 The impact from earthquake damage to a building or facility owner can frequently go well beyond the typical damage that is often depicted in post-earthquake photographs.
 The damage can be classified as either direct property damage or indirect property damage.
-Indirect property damage may include:
+Indirect property damage may include the following.

 • Loss of operations